tychonievich/graphics/md/text/rays.md

 Once you find an intersection point $\mathbf p$ you then generate a new ray with $\mathbf p$ as its origin and intersect that ray with the scene.

-Care should be taken that roundoff errors in storing $\mathbf p$ do not cause the the secondary ray to intersect the object from which it originates.
+Care should be taken that rounding errors in storing $\mathbf p$ do not cause the secondary ray to intersect the object from which it originates.
 This cannot be done simply by using more precise numbers;
 instead you'll need to do one of the following: